adrydry/Projects/CICD_Projects.md/Project3.md

 The best way to write a Jenkinsfile is to use Docker as a **agent**.
 Like this your pipeline will create automatically a container, and whenever a container is created, the configuration will be created and the container will be deleted after the configuration of a deployment.
 This will help the company to not be charged by AWS.
 So as soon as, your pipelines is trigger, your pipeline take the responsability to create a docker container, the pipeline will execute all the stages of the jenkins file inside the docker container and when the jenkins file is executed, the docker container is deleted at the end.
 Like this your ressources are free for other jenkins jobs.
 To choose Docker as a agent, inside your pipeline, we need to use Docker plugins and select a compatible image to write your Dockerfile.
 This is a responsability of a Devops engineer.

+- How to write a jenkins pipelines

+Jenkinsfile is composed of many stages.
+Theses stages represents the blocks of what you try to build.
+Any step of our project is a block. so we need one stage for every block.
+So, in our case:
+Stage 1:

  - Install **Docker pipelines plugins** which contains already Maven

  ![1](https://user-images.githubusercontent.com/102819001/236591214-1c9b9cbd-6fbb-4449-899e-bf26d9647146.png)